sourcapital/vordr/README.md

 ### BetterUptime

-BetterUptime's `Heartbeats` are used for alerting and incident management.
+BetterUptime is used for alerting and incident management.

-- Heartbeats are sent once per minute for every node's `Health`, `Sync Status` and `Version`
+- Heartbeats are sent every minute for `Health`, `Sync Status` and `Version` of the nodes

-If BetterUptime does not receive a heartbeat from Vǫrðr for a certain period of time (`5m` by default), it will notify you and your team based on your escalation policy.
+- Incidents are created for missed heartbeats as well as restarts and high disk usage of Kubernetes pods

 #### API Key